czernous/persian-hugo/exampleSite/content/post/how-to-do-a-manicure-at-home.md

 ## **Step 3 - Soak your nails**

 Fill a small bowl with lukewarm water and a few drops of essential oils.
+If you don't have essential oils.
+There are other ways to [soak your nails](https://bellezzaspava.com/7-great-ways-soak-nails-before-manicure/).
 Soak for 3 minutes on each hand.
 This softens the cuticle and gets them ready to be pushed back.

 ![](https://res.cloudinary.com/ruthchernous/image/upload/v1630167460/Blue_manicure_wq7dzr.jpg)